Self Care For Women Idea: Get Creative!

-Despite what you’ve seen in Hallmark Channel movies, not all self-care activities involve going for a walk or meditating.
+Despite what you’ve seen in Hallmark Channel movies, not all self-care for women involves going for taking a bubble bath.
 Instead, you can tap into the creativity that’s inside of you, just waiting to get out!
 And, please, don’t tell me you aren’t creative.
 You are.
 Everyone is to one degree or another; you probably just haven’t let your creative muses out of their cage since childhood.

 Well, it’s time to unlock that cage, and get creative!
 The benefits of participating in a creative activity for self care are abundant.
 You will feel relaxed, accomplished, and you’ll tap into a well of creativity that you didn’t know you had.
 So, let’s channel our inner artists, writers, and creators, and reap the self care benefits.
 Here are some creative and artistic activities to help you practice self care:

 My go-to activity for creative self care is writing.
 Writing for self care can take many forms.
 If you have a story, burning inside of you, by all means, let those creative juices flow from your brain and out of your fingertips.
 If you enjoy playing around with words sounds, and meanings, try poetry.